martinheidegger/firebase-stream/README.md

 const instance = stream({
   mode: 'r', // (required) r = read, w = write, rw = read/write , kind of stream to be used on the ref
   node: ref, // (required) reference to a data node of firebase
-  enableTime: false // true switches the options to objectMode and stores the timestamp to each output
+  enableTime: false, // true switches the options to objectMode and stores the timestamp to each output
+  binary: false // true uses binary mode when writing the stream to the db
   // Additional options (like objectMode) are directly forwarded to the stream implementation })